ryanatkn/gro/src/docs/build.md

 Gro has an [unbundled build system](unbundled.md) that tries to be flexible for many use cases.
-For production builds, it outputs artifacts to `.gro/prod/{build_name}` that get _adapted_ — to use terminology of SvelteKit — to the final artifacts.
+For production builds, it outputs artifacts to `.gro/prod/{build_name}` that get _adapted_ — to use terminology of SvelteKit — to their final form.
 Adapting can be as simple as copying the directory of files in `.gro/prod/{build_name}` to `dist/`, or it may be more complex, like a SvelteKit build, or a Node library bundled into sibling `.js` and `.cjs` outputs.